 What Causes Ovarian Cancer?

-- Have a family history of ovarian cancer
+- Have a family history of it

 - Have never been pregnant